Employment Lawyers File Workplace Discrimination Claims for Women in NYC

 Local laws in our area also prohibit employment discrimination based on someone’s status as a victim of domestic violence.
 New York City requires that employers make reasonable accommodations for victims of domestic violence.
 As with the caregiver and familial status provisions, this law does not just protect women; it protects all victims of domestic violence from employment discrimination.
 In practice, however, women are more likely to be the victims of domestic violence and more at risk to face workplace discrimination because of it.

 The list of laws and discussion above are mere highlights and do not detail how to seek recourse against the party responsible for sex discrimination in the workplace.
 For instance, most laws also prohibit retaliation against women who file administrative claims for discrimination, otherwise report it or attempt to stop it.
 If your employer takes adverse action against you for trying to remedy workplace discrimination, you may have a legal claim for retaliation, which can be stronger than the underlying claim.
 You may be entitled to receive back pay, money for emotional distress and other relief.

-Find out about your rights to work in an environment that is safe and promotes equality by contacting experienced employment discrimination lawyers at Leeds Brown.
+Find out about your rights to work in an environment that is safe and promotes equality by contacting experienced employment discrimination lawyers.
 If gender bias has negatively affected your job prospects, opportunities for promotion, wages or your comfort level at work, let us know.
 Our attorneys know that sex discrimination occurs with frequency, in New York City, on Long Island and throughout the state, because we have helped clients handle such cases for decades.
 We can help you navigate a claim with the Equal Employment Opportunity Commission (EEOC) or appropriate state agency, or represent you in court if that is the course of action you choose to fight to enforce your rights.
 You may be able to recover significant monetary damages for your gender discrimination claim.